You can now order my book from your local bookstore, Amazon, and from my web site shop.

+I forget to breathe.
+Slow down and breathe.
+I am breathing in, I am breathing out.
 I am moving through my life with a sense of urgency.
 Can I accomplish what I want to accomplish in the time I have left.
-“I gotta get’er done.!
+People are depending on me.
+What if I die before I am ready?
+I think more often than not, death happens when you are right in the middle of something.
+I will die sooner – or later.
+Until then, “I gotta get’er done!
 And because of my family of origin, I am determined not to fail, even if it kills me.
 I once heard Jean Houston say, “There is work to do!, You can rest when you’re dead”.
 I have succeeded in getting a lot done.
 Oh, I have been able to do it, but there has been a cost.
 I have been determined to save the world with my art.
 Yes, this is true.
 It is that big and important to me.
 In my heart this is what drives me.
-Yes, I have taken to heart what I teach- “What you create may be crucial to what the world needs now”.
-I believe this.
+Yes, I believe what I teach- “What I create may be crucial to what the world needs now”.
 I must do all I can.
-When I am gone will any of it matter?
-Life is so fleeting.
+When I am gone will any of it matter, anyway?
 These are my thoughts since my migrainal summer began.

 On July 6th, I have a blinding migraine complete with the light show.
 I felt hit by lightning.
 I was at a point of completion with my latest project.
-My job was done, the show was hung, and I was on my way to the spa for a relaxing pedicure when it slammed me.Oh I got my pedicure, I wasn’t about to reschedule.
+My job was done, the show was hung, all my ducks in a row, and I was on my way to the spa for a relaxing pedicure when it slammed me.Oh I got my pedicure, I wasn’t about to reschedule.
 That’s what I am talking about.
 I can’t just stop and say no, I have to follow through and finish what is on my list even though I really can’t breathe well and all my nerves are on the outside of my skin.
 I am suddenly vulnerable and want to cry and go lay down in a dark and quiet room until it passes.
 I’ll just sit here with my sunglasses on and calm myself and pretend this isn’t happening.
-I can’t speak because if I do I will cry.
+I can’t speak because if I do I will sob.
 I manage to get her done and get home and lay down.

-Mostly I feel like my world is crashing.
-I can’t think clearly and I feel like I am dying.
-Visions of moments in my life are coming to me.
-I am remember friends who are gone.
-I think to myself “it will be okay if I die”.
-I will be alright as long as Costello, my dog who died seven years ago, is there to meet me and Randy too, my brother/friend who died thirty four years ago.
-I can see them clearly waiting for me.
-I think, Jeeze, I gotta get up and quit these thoughts.
-I think I just need to do something normal.
-I am okay I am fine.
-This is just a migraine.
+August 21 2017.
+Eclipse day.
+I am told that it is a good day to pray.
 I pray for us all.
 I pray that the change that is upon us will ultimately be a good change.
 May our hearts turn toward our common relationship as humans and earth beings, stewards of all life.
 We all want to belong.
 We want clean water, safety, kindness, good livelihood, enough food, community, the arts, imagination and dreams for our children to realize.
 Freedom to love and freedom to be, all without fear.
 Everyone is deserving.

 In these six weeks I have been unable to print or do new work.
 When the fog periodically lifts I am able to work on pieces already in process it soothes my soul and massages my weary nerves.
 Art has always been my life line, my breathing tube, my voice, my connection.
 I am my art.
 My art is me.
 I surrender over and over.
 As I draw I pray that it relaxes my blood flow.
 Take me inside the image, heal me, and help me get through this uncertainty.